$K_{r,s}$ graph bootstrap percolation: Lower bound for percolation

-Assign a set of edges $\mathbf{WE}(e) \subset E(G)$, and a graph $F = F(e) \subset G$ to each edge $e \in {\langle G \rangle}_H$ as follows: \begin{itemize} \item If $e \in G$ then set $\mathbf{WE}(e) = \{e\}$. \item Choose an order in which to infect the edges of ${\langle G \rangle}_H$, and at each step identify which $H$ was completed (if more than one is completed then choose one). \item Infect the edges one by one.
-If $e$ is infected by $H$, then set \beq \mathbf{WE}(e) := \bigcup_{e' \neq e \in E(H)} \mathbf{WE}(e'). \eeq \end{itemize} Now call the set $\mathbf{WE}(e)$ Witness-Edges for the event $e \in {\langle G \rangle}_H $ and $F(e)$ is the graph whose vertices are the endpoints of the edges in $\mathbf{WE}(e)$, and edge set $\mathbf{WE}(e)$.
-The set $F(e)$ is called the Witness-Set.
+\item If $e=e_i$ for some $i=1,2,\ldots,k$ then \beq E(F(e)) := \bigcup_{e' \neq e \in E(H^i)} E(F(e')). \eeq \end{itemize} Now $F(e)$ is the graph whose vertices are the endpoints of the edges in $E(F(e))$, and edge set $E(F(e))$.
+The graph $F(e)$ is called the Witness-Set of edge $e$.
 Note that in \eqref{fri627feb} the union is taken only over the edges of $H$.
 In particular in the bootstrap process when a copy of $H$ is completed on the set of vertices, say, $V(H)$, there might be additional edges in the graph induced by $V(H)$, and the union is not taken over such edges.